petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 In the 21st century, the [Agile](https://en.wikipedia.org/wiki/Agile_software_development)
 and [DevOps](https://en.wikipedia.org/wiki/DevOps) movements
-helped to significantly reduce waste, improve quality, enhance innovation, and increase the speed of development of software products and related technology by breaking down silos,
+helped to reduce waste, improve quality, enhance innovation, and increase the speed of development of software products and related technology by breaking down silos,